Adapting your home: managing cognitive impairment and behaviour that challenges

 If your need is short term it may be cost effective to hire equipment.

-Mobility Hire for example is a national source for mobility and assistive equipment on hire or purchase.
+The Mobility Hire website for is an example of a national source for mobility and assistive equipment on hire or purchase.
 They offer short or long term rental solutions to meet most requirements – equipment ranges from wheelchairs to bathroom aids.

 If the equipment is required for a holiday it is advisable to look for a supplier near to your destination – they will be able to respond to any issues such as a breakdown / breakage.